AlexHe99/AMD_Robotics_Hackathon_2025/QuickStart_Training.md

 --name lerobot xshan1/pytorch:rocm7.0_ubuntu24.04_py3.12_pytorch_release_2.7.1_lerobot_0.4.0
 /bin/bash
 ```
-`--volume /path/on/host:/path/in/container` can be added to set a shared folder between host and container.
-Datasets and trained models can be transfered through the folder.
+You can add `--volume /path/on/host:/path/in/container` to create a shared folder between the host and the container, allowing datasets and trained models to be transferred easily.

 ### Option 2
 Build environment from official ROCm Docker image.
 Here are the steps to prepare the setup.